There’s an epidemic attacking this generation.

 And most of them don’t have any friends.

-I wrote a post not too long ago all about how to make female friends, and while I’m not reneging it, that doesn’t mean I don’t still personally struggle with this whole female friendship thing, too.
+I wrote a post not too long ago on what to do when you have no friends.
+I talk all about how to make female friends, and while I’m not reneging it, that doesn’t mean I don’t still personally struggle with this whole female friendship thing, too.
 Deep down, I only have a few close friends.
 But I have a looooot of acquaintances.
 Close ones, too.
 Acquaintances are fun!
 But they don’t always show up.
 And recently I had a rude awakening just about how true that really was.

-I’m not going to go into details, but let’s just say I cried for about a week straight about how I was a loser.
+I’m not going to go into details, but let’s just say I cried for about a week straight.
+Why does nobody like me!?
+I begged my journal for answers.
+I felt like a loser.

 My poor therapist!